loganpinel06/Checkr-S/README.md

 # 🧠 What I Learned
 This was my first attempt at building a full-stack application and I personally learned a ton!
 I learned Flask from the ground up, and how to write HTML and CSS to structure and style my webpages.
 I also learned how to manage my time and plan out a full-stack project effectively while keeping the code and codebase clean and understandable.
 This included keeping my app modular and maintaining a good structure to my project.
-I also learned many important general skill like how to learn new technologies, read documentation, and use AI as an effective learning tool when stuck.
+I also learned many important general skills like how to learn new technologies, read documentation, and use AI as an effective learning tool when stuck.
 Creating this app has taught me a lot about what it means to be a software developer and how take a problem and leverage my skills in order to create a solution.

 Listed here are some bullet points about general topics or features I learned throughout development:
 - Flask Routing